 Unlike REST services where very simple clients such as a web browser can be used to navigate the service and obtain useful results.

-The interface from service to service is different requiring specialized clients be written from each service and significantly reducing the possibility of code reuse
+The interface from service to service is different requiring specialized clients be written from each service and significantly reducing the possibility of code reuse.

 The encoding of the resource is, in many cases, bound to the encoding of the request itself.
 For example, in order to insert, update or delete a feature using a non-REST WFS, an XML document containing a wfs:Transaction needs to be created and embedded within that are encoded the features to be manipulated.
-In other words the interface and the resource are tightly coupled.
+In other words, the interface and the resource are tightly coupled.

 In contract, the REST architectural pattern has a common and consistent interface for all services, namely the HTTP methods GET, PUT, POST and DELETE.
-The interface and the resource are decoupled allowing the same interface to service many different types of resources.
+The interface and the resource are decoupled, allowing the same interface to service many different types of resources.

-To illustrate the point, consider two objects; a feature and a coverage.
-Using the REST architectural style creating a new feature or adding a new coverage to a repository is performed in a consistent, uniform way; the resource in question, feature or coverage, is sent to the client as the body of a POST message.
+To illustrate the point, consider two objects: a feature and a coverage.
+Using the REST architectural style, creating a new feature or adding a new coverage to a repository is performed in a consistent, uniform way; the resource in question, feature or coverage, is sent to the client as the body of a POST message.
 A header in the message (i.e. Content-Type) is used identify the specific resource by its MIME type.

 A more detailed discussion concerning REST service in OGC can found in the document OGC 15-052, Testbed-11 REST Engineering Report.
 Clause 7.4 of that document describes in more detail a REST binding for WFS.